Search

 Back to top

 People who suspect carpal tunnel syndrome often consult a doctor.
 The evaluation of occupational carpal tunnel syndrome includes identifying workplace risks.
-Evaluation begins with a discussion of the person's employment and requires a detailed description of all the processes involved in a typical day's work.
-It also requires consideration of the frequency, intensity, duration and regularity of each task performed at work.
+Evaluation begins with a discussion about the person's employment and requires a detailed description of all the processes involved in a typical day's work.
+It also requires consideration of the frequency, intensity, and duration of each task performed at work.
 Diagnosis of carpal tunnel syndrome is confirmed by performing certain tests to detect damage to the median nerve.
+Some of these tests are:

 • Tinel's test - The physician taps the median nerve at the wrist.
 A tingling response in one or more fingers indicates damage to the median nerve.